quantum-compiler/atlas-artifact/README.md

 ## Circuit Kernelization

-To plot the existing results in Figure 6 and Figures 12 to 36:
+To plot the existing results in Figure 8 and Figures 12 to 36:
 ```shell
 cd kernelization_bench
 python dp_plot.py
 ```

-To run the experiment and update the results (takes ~17 hours):
+To run the experiment and reproduce the results (takes ~17 hours):
 ```shell
 cd deps/quartz/build
 make benchmark_dp